-The rationale behind the rise in the price of bitcoin over the period of time can be attributed to its leadership in the cryptocurrencies marketspace.
+The rationale behind the rise in the price of bitcoin over the period of time can be attributed to its leadership in the cryptocurrency marketspace.

 Now, it is not the only cryptocurrency based on blockchain technology, there are several other cryptocurrencies evolved in the last few years.
 Hence, there is no guarantee that bitcoin will be the market leader in the upcoming years.

 Bitcoin exists only on computers as there is no asset which backs the value of bitcoin.
 Even paper money, bonds, and certificates can be presented to the RBI or banks to redeem money.

 There is no such possibility with bitcoin as it is just a code written on the computer and hence it also more prone to attack from hackers.

 Due to the operational issues and the dubious nature of this cryptocurrency, many advisors have compared it with the Ponzi schemes.

 The rationale behind this comparison is the lack of clarity regarding bitcoin trading.